 Number one, I would often struggle to fall sleep because my mind was overactive.
 I would stay up for hours overthinking things.
 If I got upset during the day I would go over it again and again in my head even though I wanted my brain to just shut up so I could rest.

 I learned how to quiet my mind in two ways that I go into in detail on my post about how to stop overthinking, but briefly those things were meditating while laying in bed which sometimes made me fall asleep, and learning to recognize when I was in a spiral and redirect my thoughts to something harmless like a fantasy.

 The second reason I struggled to sleep is because my bed wasn’t very comfortable.
 I would wake up 4-5 times during the night and do a lot of tossing and turning.

-I didn’t want to get a new mattress but I got this mattress topper (the 2 inch size) and a new memory foam pillow that I’m in love with.
+I didn’t want to get a new mattress but I got this mattress topper (the 2 inch size) and a new memory foam pillow, that I’ve now had for 3 years and it hasn’t gone flat at all!
 I also got a satin pillowcase (these are really affordable with tons of colors!) and I love that as well.

 I’m happy to say I’m waking up less during the night and I fall asleep faster.